faulander/tradl/readme.md

 ```
 Downloads the last 100 uploads in english to the specified directory.
 ```
-trandl.exe -l=en -s="the hunger games"
+trandl.exe -l=en -s="shakespeare william"
 ```
-Searches for the hunger games books in english.
+Searches for books from William Shakespeare in english.

 ```
 trandl.exe